Postgraduate research opportunities Sideband Suppression on High Power Microwave Antenna

 • Investigation of options to minimise sidelobes in high power antenna

-The PhD candidate to undertake this project will be part of a new MoD/EPSRC Energy Transfer Technology Skills and Training (S&T) Hub.
-The main aim of the S&T Hub is to train the next generation of leaders in energy transfer technologies relevant for defence and other related applications.
-The Hub is supported by MoD, Dstl, and UK companies working in the defence and security sector.
+The PhD candidate to undertake this project will be part of a new EPSRC Energy Transfer Technology Skills and Training (S&T) Hub.
+The main aim of the S&T Hub, which has the form of a Doctoral Training Centre, is to train the next generation of leaders in energy transfer technologies spanning a range of applications.
+The Hub is supported by UK Government and many major high technology companies working in electromagnetics.

 Each student funded by the Hub will have an industrial partner and have opportunities to work with and train alongside experts from industry.
 The Hub offers individual’s training for both a research and an industrial career path.

 The student will be based at the University of Strathclyde but will be part of cohort of 12 PhD students across a number of UK institutions.
 The Skills and Training Hub will run online and face-to-face activities to facilitate cohort building and group learning exercises throughout the PhD programme.
-The duration of the PhD is 4 years, and the start date is 1st October 2023.
+The duration of the PhD is 4 years, and the project is available for immediate start.

 The PhD student will be physically located in the Atoms Beams and Plasmas Group in the Physics Department at the University of Strathclyde.